|Nutrition Facts (per serving)|

 |Amount per serving|

 |Saturated Fat 0g||0%|

 |Total Carbohydrate 7g||3%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A sugar cube soaked in bitters, a shot of whiskey, and an orange peel; creating an impressive and timeless cocktail really is that easy.
-The drink is the one and only old-fashioned and it is one of the best ways to enjoy your favorite bourbon or rye whiskey.
+A sugar cube soaked in bitters, a shot of whiskey, and an orange peel; creating an old-fashioned cocktail from scratch really is that easy.
+This classic drink has been served since the mid-1800s and is as popular today as it was back then.

 The Old-Fashioned Today

 It's common for drinks to morph and evolve over the years.
 That's especially true when it's one of the very first cocktails, and today there are many variations on the old-fashioned.

 Like the Manhattan, rye whiskey was the original choice for this drink.
 Over the years, the selection of good ryes dwindled, and bourbon became the preferred substitute for much of the latter 20th century.
 While bourbon remains a favorite for many drinkers, the luxury of a burgeoning rye market offers a fantastic opportunity to explore the old-fashioned in its original form.
 It's difficult to choose a lousy whiskey for this drink, and it's a great venue to try out new finds, so pour whatever you like.